My Cart

 Used with the author’s permission.

-Margaret Coombs, formerly known as Peggy Turnbull, is a retired academic librarian who lives in the city of her birth, Manitowoc, Wisconsin.
-After four decades away, she and her husband moved back to live near four generations of her family.
-Margaret recently changed her writing name to her birth name as a way to connect with the literary dreams that she had as a child.
-Her chapbook, The Joy of Their Holiness, was published in 2020 by Kelsay Press.
-Learn more about Margaret here.
+Margaret Coombs is a retired academic librarian who lives in Manitowoc, Wisconsin.
+She recently changed her writing name to her birth name as a way to connect with the literary dreams she had as a child.
+Margaret's work has appeared in several publications and her first chapbook, The Joy of Their Holiness, was published in 2020 under the name Peggy Turnbull.
+Learn about Margaret at https://margaretcoombs.com/.

 Lori Levy: